The national OCD charity, run by and for people with lived experience of OCD

-The condition is found predominantly in females.
-It usually develops at an early age from adolescence to early twenties and often can stay with the sufferer throughout their life until they get treatment.
+The condition is found predominantly in females, but does also affect males.
+It usually develops at an early age from adolescence to early twenties and can often stay with the sufferer throughout their life until they get treatment.